3dcitydb/3dcitydb-docs/source/3dcitydb/sproc/index.rst

 and stored either in their own database schema called ‘citydb_pkg’ or as part of an instance schema like ‘citydb’.
-Many of these functions and procedures expose certain tasks on the database side to the Importer/Exporter client.
+Many of these functions and procedures expose certain tasks on the database side to the Importer/Exporter tool.
 When calling stored procedures, the package name has to be included for the Oracle version.
 With PostgreSQL, the ‘citydb_pkg’ schema has not to be specified as prefix since it is put on the database *search path* during setup.